documentcloud/documentcloud/app/views/help/public.markdown

 ## Try out our analytic tools.

-DocumentCloud gives you access to a great set of analytic tools.
+sourceAFRICA gives you access to a great set of analytic tools.
 When a reporter uploads any document, we run it through OCR, which extracts letters and words from the documents' image.
 But that's not all.

 Search for [source: "House Committee on the Judiciary"][].